naslabsec/naslabsec.github.io/content/writeups/go_sweeper.md

 }
 {{< /code >}}

-In this code, there is some logic to manage the redirect.
+In this code, there is some logic to manage the redirects.
 The aim is to permit redirects only to the same origin or to a specific route within the same origin.
 However, these checks are insufficient and lead to a common vulnerability known as [open redirect](https://book.hacktricks.xyz/pentesting-web/open-redirect).
-For instance, if we input something like: `//naslabsec.it`, the redirect will take us to `https://naslabsec.it`.
+For example, if we input something like: `//naslabsec.it`, the redirect will take us to `https://naslabsec.it`.
 Other attempted payloads, such as `//javascript:alert(1)`, aimed at triggering an XSS on the page, do not succeed.

 Returning to the challenge, this service implements the Minesweeper game.
 The objective is to win 20 consecutive boards.
 After achieving this, by visiting the `/` route, we will obtain the flag.